Azure/bicep-registry-modules/avm/ptn/data/private-analytical-workspace/README.md

 ### Parameter: `networkAcls`

-Rules governing the accessibility of the private analytical workspace solution and its components from specific network locations.
+Rules governing the accessibility of the solution and its components from specific network locations.
 Contains IPs to whitelist and/or Subnet information.
 If in use, bypass needs to be supplied.
 For security reasons, it is recommended to set the DefaultAction Deny.

 - Required: No
 - Type: object